IBM-Bluemix-Docs/mass-data-migration/getting-started.md

         <td>Add a shipping address</td>
         <td>
           <p>Enter your shipping information, such as the country of destination for the device and the shipping address.</p>
-          <p class="tip" data-content="Tip: ">When you select a delivery location for your device, consider the weight of the device and accessibility.
-The device, along with its hard case and a foam travel case, weighs about 60 pounds.
-To help with transporting the device, the travel case is equipped with wheels and a pop-up handle for easy maneuvering.</p>
         </td>
       </tr>
       <tr>